 BMW 7 Series Overview

 Though it's very roomy, super-quiet, impeccably finished, and laden with technology, the 7 Series isn't the crisp, sporty luxury car it once was.
-The long-wheelbase 750Li we tested wasn't particularly agile in everyday handling or at its limits.
-Though supple enough, the ride lacks the steady, isolated comfort expected in an ultra luxury car.
+The 750Li we tested felt dull both in everyday handling and at its limits.
+The ride is supple enough, but it lacks the isolation you expect in an ultra luxury car.
 The turbocharged V8 is smooth, refined, and punchy.
 All-wheel drive is available, as are hybrid, diesel, six- and 12-cylinder versions.
-Many controls are complex and frustrating to use.
-On the plus side, the roomy cabin is super-quiet and impeccably finished, and seat comfort is stellar.
-All-wheel drive is available, as are hybrid, six- and 12-cylinder versions.
+Many controls are complex and frustrating.
+Reliability has been average, but the 7 Series scored too low in our tests to recommend.
+All-wheel drive is available, as are hybrid, diesel, six- and 12-cylinder versions.
 Reliability has been average, but the 7 Series scored too low in our tests to recommend.
 A new, lighter 7 Series for 2016 promises better fuel economy and improved driving dynamics.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).